pavece/friends-finance-documentation/docs/hosting-your-bot/hosting-a-mongo-db-instance-for-free.md

 ## Mongo DB Atlas

 [Atlas](https://www.mongodb.com/atlas) is a developer data platform that allows us to get free mongo DB instances with up to 512 Mb of data storage.
-Witch is surprisingly good.
+Which is surprisingly good.

 ## Steps